index986/woa-pong/guide/materials.md

 > This is recommended because this drive should not be modified, while some applications may try to write to it.

 #### Automated method
-- Download [ModemHide.vbs](https://github.com/Misha803/My-Scripts/releases/tag/ModemHide) onto your polaris
+- Download [ModemHide.vbs](https://github.com/Misha803/My-Scripts/releases/tag/ModemHide) onto your pong
 - Run it
 - Approve any UAC dialogs
 - Click `Yes` in the dialog box